About

 I'm Yash Gadodia, an applied AI product manager based in Singapore.
 I came from engineering: five years writing code before that, on platform systems at Ninja Van (notification infra, voice calling, parcel booking) and an NLP/RAG platform at Synthesis Partners for Fortune 500 clients.
 I moved into product because the most interesting decisions in AI products are not implementation decisions, they are decisions about what the agent should refuse to do, how you measure whether it is doing the right thing, and which job description it is actually filling.

-Today I'm the founding PM at Voltade, where we ship two 0-to-1 platform products: Studio (a no-code agent builder) and Envoy (a conversational CRM).
+Today I'm the founding PM at Voltade, where we ship 0-to-1 platform products: Envoy (a conversational CRM), Vobase (an app framework for AI coding agents, after our first attempt at a no-code builder didn't work), and now Volty (a self-serve multi-tenant agent platform, in build, that pools everything we learnt into one deploy).
 100+ SME accounts, 230K+ AI interactions a day, 99.65% task success rate.
 I am closest to the user when I am on a customer's WhatsApp watching the agent answer Kai from the bakery.

 #How I think about AI products